CORE JAVA:-

 Answer

-Data stored in files is often called Persistent data.
+stored in files is often called Persistent data.

 Question 70